Work exchange opportunites

 We are a responsible business and pride ourselves on treating all of our staff fairly and conscientiously; in return we expect certain qualities from our work exchange team members.
 You must be thoughtful, dependable and friendly and above all reliable, hardworking and be able to work as part of a team.

-We ask you to work for approx. 15 hrs/week which we feel is fair in exchange for free town centre accommodation in our shared staff dorm room and the opportunity to live-in one of the UK’s most exciting seaside resorts.
+We ask you to work for up to 15 hrs/week – a fair exchange for free, town centre accommodation in our shared staff dorm room and the opportunity to live-in one of the UK’s most exciting seaside resorts.
 Your hours and shifts are fixed and organised in a way so that you can find paid work in St Ives.
 Part of you being with us is to experience living in St Ives and our positions allow you to make the most of our beautiful town, and immerse in our lifestyle, culture, fesitvals and annual events.

 ‘Cohort’ means ‘a group of people with a shared experience’ – and this is what you would become part of: a team of invaluable people all coming together for an enriching, fun and positive experience in St Ives.